An Introduction to TimberTech Composite Deck Boards

 TimberTech has three main product lines, each with prominent features, warranties, and price points.

 TimberTech Edge is the most budget-friendly option that features traditional composite decking with a 3-sided synthetic cap that provides surface protection from moisture.
-This deck material comes with a 25-year warranty geared towards consumers looking for an upgrade from a traditional wood deck.
+This deck material comes with a 25-year warranty geared toward consumers looking for an upgrade from a traditional wood deck.

 TimberTech Pro is one step up from the entry-level offering.
 The “Pro” line provides a 4-sided capped composite material.
 Secondly, it has enhanced protection from the elements with mold guard technology.
 It’s also warranted to last longer than the basic TimberTech Edge model, guaranteed against fading and staining for 30 years.